StudioAsInc/Synapse/README.md

 ---

-## 🌟 Overview
+##⚡️ Introduction

-Synapse represents the future of social networking - a lightning-fast, secure, and completely open-source platform designed for meaningful connections.
-Built with modern technologies and a privacy-first approach, Synapse offers users complete control over their social experience without compromising on performance or security.
+Synapse represents the future of social networking - a lightning-fast, secure, ad free, and completely open-source platform designed for every class of people.
+Built with modern technologies and a privacy-first approach, Synapse offers users complete control over their social experience without compromising security.

-Developed by StudioAs Inc. in 2025, Synapse combines the best aspects of contemporary social platforms while addressing their fundamental shortcomings through transparent, community-driven development.
+Developed by StudioAs Inc. The development was started in 2023 and we expect the final release in 2030.

-## ✨ Key Features
+## ✅️ Key Features

 **🚀 Performance & Speed**
 - Ultra-fast loading times with optimized codebase